OTR Driving

 B. Technical Skills and Knowledge

 OTR drivers must possess a range of technical skills and knowledge to excel in their profession.
-They need to be proficient in operating commercial vehicles, including handling large truck, managing cargo, and maneuvering in various driving conditions.
+They need to be proficient in operating commercial vehicles, including handling large truck, managing cargo, and manoeuvring in various driving conditions.
 Additionally, understanding vehicle maintenance and conducting routine inspections is crucial to ensure safety and prevent breakdowns on the road.
 OTR drivers should also have knowledge of navigation systems and be adept at route planning to optimize efficiency and delivery times.

 C. Safety Regulations and Compliance